 Role of the Federal Republic of Germany

 The German law enacting the Statute received the consent of the Bundestag and Bundesrat in the autumn of 2000 and, once Article 16 of the Basic Law had been amended to allow German nationals to be handed over to the court, was passed on 4 December 2000 and published in the Federal Law Gazette.
 On 11 December 2000 the instrument of ratification was deposited in New York by the Permanent Representative of the Federal Republic of Germany to the United Nations.
 The Federal Republic of Germany is thus now bound by the Statute.
-Together with Japan, Germany is the largest contributor towards the ICC and is also a contributor of voluntary payments to the Court’s Trust Fund for Victims and Witness Protection Programme.
+Germany is the ICC's largest contributor after Japan and also contributes of voluntary payments to the Court’s Trust Fund for Victims and Witness Protection Programme.

 In parallel thereto, work began on the bill of a German law implementing the Rome Statute which governs the details of cooperation between the German courts and authorities and the International Criminal Court, as well as on a draft Code of Crimes against International Law that transposes the crimes defined in the Statute into German criminal law.
 Both bills passed through Parliament in the spring of 2002 and entered into force on 1 July 2002.

 Translations of the Code of Crimes against International Law (CCAIL) in Arabic, Chinese, English, French, Greek, Russian, Portuguese and Spanish are available on the website of the Max Planck Institute for Foreign and International Criminal Law, Freiburg.
 In addition, translations of the law governing cooperation between the German courts and the ICC can be found on Göttingen University’s website.